-earnings dynamics.
-These datasets provide a unique lens through which we can analyze the motivations behind transitions and their impact on earnings dynamics.
+ings dynamics.
+These datasets provide a unique lens through which we can analyze the motivations behind transitions and ECUTs.
 The empirical findings introduce an often-overlooked pecuniary motivation for job transitions: the prospect of future transitions to other employers.
 Employers that prompt this motivation are termed "stepping-stone employers."
 Accordingly, the second part of this paper is to formalize the concept of stepping-stone employers and study its role in transitions and ECUTs, while also taking into account the wage-tenure profile and non-pecuniary motivations.